dmekhanikov/community-detection/README.md

 # Community Detection

-This is an attempt to make a tool for community detection on weighted graphs.
+This is an attempt to make a community detection tool.

 ## Features
 * Modularity computation
-* Louvain clustering on weighted graphs
+* Louvain and Spectral clustering
 * JUNG library and GraphML format support

 ## What's planned
-* Features detection
+* Multilayer constrained clustering

 ## Requirements
 * `Scala v2.11`